Ahora Me Llama

-"Ahora Me Llama" is a song by Colombian singer Karol G and Puerto Rican rapper Bad Bunny, released on May 26, 2017.
+"Ahora Me Llama" is a song by Colombian singer Karol G and Puerto Rican singer and rapper Bad Bunny.
+Written alongside Ovy on the Drums, and produced by the latter, Chris Jedi and Gaby Music, the song was released on May 26, 2017, through Universal Music Latino, as the fifth single from Karol G's debut studio album, Unstoppable.

+Background

+The song was announced on May 23, 2017, through Karol G's social media accounts, and was released on May 26, 2017.

+Commercial performance

+"Ahora Me Llama" debuted at #46 on the US Billboard Hot Latin Songs chart dated for July 15, 2017.
+The song continued climbing up stops, reaching its peak in its 17th week at #10, for the chart dated November 4, 2017.
+At the time it became Giraldo's highest-charting song on the chart.

 Music video

 The video of "Ahora Me Llama" was released on June 8, 2017, on Karol G's YouTube channel.
 As of December 2023, the music video for the song has over 1 billion views on YouTube.